getlift/lift/docs/single-page-app.md

 _Note: **the first deployment takes 4 minutes**.
 Next deployments only take seconds._

 The website is served over HTTPS and cached all over the world via the CloudFront CDN.

+Keep in mind cacheBehavior is not a origin field, but if you use it, path and domain are mandatory.
+Same as cache behavior.
+In this case, the mandatory fields are "allowedMethods", "cacheOptionsMethod" and "headers".

+_Note_: allowed methods values can be "ALL", "GET_HEAD" or "GET_HEAD_OPTIONS"

 ## How it works